coolbutuseless/emphatic/README.md

 `hl()` calls are cumulative - so the required highlighting can be built up one-step-at-a-time.

-To add highlighing to a data.frame, specify a palette and define the rows/columns to be highlighted:
+To add highlighing to a data.frame:

-- specify a `palette`
+- **Specify a palette**
   - a single colour or vector of colours
   - a `ggplot2` *Scale* object e.g. `scale_colour_continuous()`
-- specify `rows`/`cols` to highlight (default: `NULL` highlights all rows/cols).
-Specify row/column selection using:
+- **Specify rows and columns**
+  - default: highlight all rows and all columns.
   - numeric vector giving row/column indices e.g. `c(1, 2, 8)`, `1:8`
   - character vector giving row/column names e.g. `c('mpg', 'wt')`
   - vector of bare column names e.g. `c(mpg, wt)`, `mpg:wt`